Satkov/foodgram-project-react/README.md

 # Foodgram

-Foodgram is an educational thesis project in Yandex.Practicum.
+Foodgram is an educational graduation project in Yandex.Practicum.
 This is a website for sharing recipes.
 The frontend is provided by Yandex, it is built on React.
 The backend is made by me on the basis of Django Rest Framework.

 ## Installation